 Our Congregation was organized in 1973 and has been concerned with providing opportunities for service.
 Special areas of service include the Stephen Ministry, an organized care-giving ministry, the Katharine Guild (a woman’s service group) and a food ministry.
-The congregation sponsors the Cub Scouts and the Boy Scouts.
-Also a meeting space for Alcoholics Anonymous and Alanon.
+We also serve as a meeting space for Alcoholics Anonymous and Alanon.
 Other opportunities for Christian growth include confirmation instruction, adult information instruction, Vacation Bible School and seasonal evening Bible study.

 Redeemer congregation was first formed in 1973 by a group of Christians meeting and worshipping at the Green Lake Township Hall.
 In 1974, the congregation was formally accepted as a member of The Lutheran Church-Missouri Synod.
 In the early years, the congregation was served by the Rev. James Moehring.

 The congregation was blessed and grew; and in 1977, the present property was purchased.
 In 1979, a temporary worship facility was built and dedicated at the present site.
 In 1981, the congregation called the Rev. Timothy Mowry to serve as its first resident pastor.
 On July 10, 1988, a new 8500 square foot worship and study facility was dedicated to the building of His Kingdom.
 Through the years God has blessed us in wonderful ways which have allowed us to grow in blessing to others.
 We look to the future with confidence in God’s continued blessings.
 Perhaps you are a gift from God to help us grow in blessing to others.